ChinmayAmrutkar/STaR_GSM8k_Implementation/README.md

-├── 02_finetune_sft.py                # Script to fine-tune and evaluate the vanilla SFT model (Baseline 2) ├── 03_generate_star_dataset.py       # Script to generate the bootstrapped STaR dataset ├── 04_finetune_star.py               # Script to fine-tune and evaluate the final STaR model ├── utils.py                          # Helper functions for data processing and training ├── requirements.txt                  # Project dependencies
+├── 02_finetune_sft.py                # Script to fine-tune and evaluate the vanilla SFT model (Baseline 2) ├── 03_generate_star_dataset.py       # Script to generate the bootstrapped STaR dataset ├── 04_finetune_star.py               # Script to fine-tune and evaluate the final STaR model ├── evaluate_model.py                 # General script to evaluate any fine-tuned model ├── utils.py                          # Helper functions for data processing and training ├── requirements.txt                  # Project dependencies
 └── README.md                         # This file